Grievance at work

 Negotiating an exit

 Whether or not the grievance is successful, there is always the option of trying to secure a negotiated exit with your employer under a settlement agreement, in which you would receive a lump sum financial package for giving up your employment rights.
-This happens frequently in employment situations, not least because by the time the grievance is lodged, the relationship is likely to have broken down at that point in any event.
-The timing of negotiations does, however, need to be right and your case should be properly set out.
+This happens very frequently in employment situations, not least because by the time the grievance is lodged, the relationship is likely to have broken down at that point in any event.
+The timing of negotiations does, however, need to be right and your legal case should be properly set out.
 This is a situation which have come across thousands of times, and where we have very successfully secured significant settlement packages for our clients.

 It is often best to obtain early legal advice if you have a grievance at work.
 This is because the nature and form of the grievance has to be accurate and put across your position in the best light.
 There may be angles that you have not thought about and it is easy to either include the wrong thing, or omit something that should have been incorporated.
 In many cases, employees are looking to exit the business whatever the outcome of the grievance, which is something we come across all the time.